cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 You can copy that external IP address or simply click on it to open it in a new browser tab.
 If successful, you should see the graphical version of the **Apache2 Ubuntu Default Page**.

+If the page does not load, confirm that your VM allows inbound HTTP traffic on port 80.
+On Google Cloud, this means applying an **Allow HTTP traffic** firewall rule to the instance or creating a rule in the VPC firewall.
+This is the same setting you enabled when creating your virtual machine.

 > Note that most browsers nowadays try to force a secure HTTPS mode.
 > If your web page is not loading, make sure your URL is **http://IP-ADDRESS**
 > and not **https://IP-ADDRESS**.